TechSecCTF/z3_splash_class/README.md

 ### Breaking 3SPECK with Z3

 Check out `exercises/speck.ipynb`.
 We've implemented the SPECK cipher for you and provided you with a plaintext / ciphertext pair which uses some unknown key.
-Your task is to implemented the z3 versions of 3SPECK's encrypt and round functions in order to derive the key.
-Once you have the key, we'll use it to try to decrypt a new ciphertext
+Your task is to implemented the Z3 versions of 3SPECK's encrypt and round functions in order to derive the key.
+Once you have the key, we'll use it to try to decrypt a new ciphertext.

+For this problem, the correct datatype to use are (64 bit) BitVecs, which act like Ints in many ways but support useful operations like `RotateRight` and `RotateLeft`.
+They also have the nice property that if you add two BitVecs that overflow, the resulting BitVec will only keep track of the last 64 bits.